rlanvin/php-ip/README.md

 ### Option 2 (PHP >= 5.3)

-The recommend way is to install the lib [through Composer](http://getcomposer.org/).
+The recommended way is to install the lib [through Composer](http://getcomposer.org/).

 Just add this to your `composer.json` file: